Pride parade: Portugal

 In Lisbon, the Pride Parade, known as Marcha do Orgulho LGBTI+, has been held every year since 2000, as well as in Porto since 2006.
-In 2017, Funchal hosted their first Pride Parade.
+Other locations, such as Funchal, Braga and Ovar have hosted their Pride Parades.

 Russia

 Prides in Russia are generally banned by city authorities in St. Petersburg and Moscow, due to opposition from politicians and religious leaders.
 Moscow Mayor Yuri Luzhkov has described the proposed Moscow Pride as "satanic".
 Attempted parades have led to clashes between protesters and counter-protesters, with the police acting to keep the two apart and disperse participants.
 In 2007 British activist Peter Tatchell was physically assaulted.
 This was not the case in the high-profile attempted march in May 2009, during the Eurovision Song Contest.
 In this instance the police played an active role in arresting pride marchers.
-The European Court of Human Rights has ruled that Russia has until January 20, 2010 to respond to cases of pride parades being banned in 2006, 2007 and 2008.
+The European Court of Human Rights has ruled that Russia has until January 20, 2010, to respond to cases of pride parades being banned in 2006, 2007 and 2008.

 In June 2012, Moscow courts enacted a hundred-year ban on pride parades.